AdilBlanco/k8s-training/Installation/multipass.md

 This is a command line utility for multipass, a service that manages Ubuntu instances.

 Options:
   -h, --help     Display this help
-  -v, --verbose  Increase logging verbosity, repeat up to three times for more
+  -v, --verbose  Increase logging verbosity.
+Repeat the 'v' in the short option
-                 detail
+                 for more detail.
+Maximum verbosity is obtained with 4 (or more) v's, i.e. -vvvv.

 Available commands:
   delete    Delete instances